-There’s two traditional types of people when it comes to long form fiction or novel writers: pantsers and outliners.
+There’s two traditional types of writers when it comes to long form fiction or novel: pantsers and outliners.
+Figuring out which one you are can help you better analyze what steps to take when getting ready to start a new story.

 Pantsers tend to fly by the seat of their pants, as the name suggests.
 When they come up with an idea, they jump in head first with little to no preparation.
-Mostly none.
+Most likely none.
 They rely primarily on their inspiration and whatever their brain comes up with in the moment to put words down on the page.
+A story idea has to be fairly strong in a person’s mind in order to drive this kind of writing, or you must be exceptional at seizing ideas as they arise and acting on them.
 In my opinion, pantsers are a very special type of writer.
 I know personally, I couldn’t create half as well if I didn’t give myself at least a very basic outline.
 But these writers can create gold out of essentially nothing but an idea and a strong belief in said idea.
 I admire that.
+It’s a powerful way to write, but these types of writers have the potential to need more focus and time on the revision process.

 Of course, outliners are incredible writers in their own right.
+These writers like to work out a framework of where the story’s going before they start writing.
 Outlines give writers a little order to the chaos of creativity swirling around in their brains.
 These can range from a simple bullet point list of plot points to a comprehensive scene-by-scene playbook.
 For me, my outline guides me down the right path and gives me a base to stand on to embellish and create off of.
 A little prep work can go a long, long way and sometimes bring you closer to a finished draft faster, depending on how you work.
+The downside for outliners is sometimes they can get bogged down by trying to create the perfect framework, they can delay starting their novel.
+Sometimes they may never even get around to it.

 Here’s how it works: First, you write your story idea in one sentence.
 Sum up everything in one sentence, and try to keep it a reasonable length.
 Then, split that idea into three sentences: beginning, middle, and end.
 These sentences are automatically transferred down to the next section where you will split three into nine (beginning of the beginning, middle of the beginning, end of the beginning, etc).
 Eventually, nine becomes twenty-seven, and twenty-seven becomes eighty-one full sentences that give you a detailed layout of how your scenes are going to go in your story.